 Asthma control should be monitored by the health care professional and preferably also by the patient at regular intervals, using either a simplified scheme as presented in Figure 4.3-1 or a validated composite measure of control.
-The frequency of health care visits and assessments depends upon the patient s initial clinical severity, and the patient s training and confidence in playing a role in the ongoing control of his or her asthma.
+The frequency of health care visits and assessments depends upon the patient's initial clinical severity, and the patient's training and confidence in playing a role in the on-going control of his or her asthma.
 Typically, patients are seen one to three months after the initial visit, and every three months thereafter.
 After an exacerbation, follow-up should be offered within two weeks to one month (Evidence D).
+General practitioners should be encouraged to assess asthma control at every visit, not just when the patient presents because of their asthma380.